gkarabiyik/Align_images/README.md

 # Image Alignment and Timestamping Script

-This script aligns images in a folder based on a reference image using **feature matching** and **homography transformation**.
-Optionally, it can overlay a timestamp extracted from EXIF metadata.
+This script is designed for aligning multiple images taken from the same location over time.
+The initial idea was to capture photos from a fixed viewpoint and observe seasonal changes—how snow accumulates in winter, how trees regain their leaves in spring, and how the landscape transforms through summer and autumn.

+To ensure smooth visual transitions, the script automatically aligns images to a reference photo using feature matching and homography transformation.
+This process corrects small shifts in camera positioning, ensuring all images are perfectly overlaid for a seamless comparison or time-lapse video.

+Additionally, the script can optionally overlay timestamps extracted from EXIF metadata, marking the date each photo was taken.
+This feature helps track seasonal changes over time in an organized and visually clear way.

 ## Features
 ✅ **Aligns images** to a reference photo for consistency.